tienledigital/docuss/docs/content/index.md

 ---
 seo:
-  title: Write beautiful docs with Markdown
+  title: Docus Write beautiful docs with Markdown
   description: Ship fast, flexible, and SEO-optimized documentation with beautiful
     design out of the box.
 Docus brings together the best of the Nuxt ecosystem.
     Powered by Nuxt UI Pro.